-In the same vein, the entirety of your link profile MUST be natural, relevant and in one way or more help the users, not just boost rankings.
+In the same vein, the entirety of your link profile MUST be natural, relevant, and in one way or more help the users, not just boost rankings.

 If you’re more concerned about rankings, then you’re probably doing something odd – and Google doesn’t like it.

 Several things affect a link profile.
-Taking a look at the deeper complexity of a link is vital because it gives you an unfair advantage over your competitors whose focus is on the quantity of links they can get.
+Taking a look at the deeper complexity of a link is vital because it gives you an unfair advantage over your competitors whose focus is on the number of links they can get.

 A healthy link profile consists of a lot of high authority links that are pointing to your site and no spammy links.